XK9274/ncspotcli-compile-miyoo/README.md

 - There's no keyboard with ncspot so you NEED to use the terminal keyboard to login (select is tab to next field), you can then hide the keyboard with the X button

 ### Audio
-- Now uses built in audioserver, no longer pops when changing song (with audiobridge)
+- Now uses built in audioserver, no longer pops when changing song (still uses audiobridge as the bridge across ncspot and audioserver in absence of an ncspot sdl backend/sink)
 - Added a buffer to audiobridge, added rewind for EOF but not sure this is working on STDIN
 - Full volume audio is distorted - Use 75% with the volume keys or change the ncspot volume with the keyboard.
 - ncspot starts every song with the volume set in the app, not the volume set in the audiobridge.
 You can change this by bringing up the keyboard with the X button and pressing +/- (volume is in the far bottom right of the screen)
+- Now correctly handles mute/unmute with the mmp keys

 ### Key bindings
 ## These are the key bindings due to how the terminal app (and ncspot) are setup